 Glenn Solomon.
 Glenn Solomon has served on our board since December 2020 and has also served as a member of Opendoor's board of directors from February 2015 until December 2020.
+Mr. Solomon has also served as a member of Domo, Inc.'s board of directors since February 2015.
 Since 2006, Mr. Solomon has been a managing partner of GGV Capital, a venture capital firm.
 He serves as a director of a number of privately held companies.
 Mr. Solomon holds a B.A. in Public Policy from Stanford University and an M.B.A. from Stanford University Graduate School of Business.
 We believe that Mr. Solomon is qualified to serve as a member of our board of directors because of his extensive experience advising technology companies as a venture capital investor and director of various companies.